Did you know that 60.4% of the internet is in English, but only 16.2% percent of the world speaks English?Source: Visual Capitalist

 }; //...

 As you can see, we feed the component the raw date and specify how we want to display it.
 Then the component will automatically format it to the correct locale.
-And with the year, month, and day attributes, we can further customize how to display our date.
-In our example, the date 19-01-2023 will be formatted the following way:
+And with the year

 English: January 19, 2023 Spanish: 19 de enero de 2023

 If we want to add a localized string around the date, we can use react-intl arguments.
-Arguments are a way to add dynamic data inside our react-intl messages.
-It works by adding curly braces {} inside a message.The arguments follow this pattern { key, type, format }, in which
+Arguments are a way to add dynamic data inside our react-intl

-• key is the data to be formatted;
+is the data to be formatted;type

-• format further specifies the format, e.g., if a date is going to be written like 10/05/2023 or October 5, 2023.
+further specifies the format, e.g., if a date is going to be written like10/05/2023

 // ./i18n/messages.js export const messages = { en: { // ... recipe_post_date: "Written on {postedOn, date, long}", }, es: { // ... recipe_post_date: "Escrito el {postedOn, date, long}", },